For free and confidential legal advice about this topic, please contact us here.

-Depending on your individual needs, there are a range of options that help to support young people that are pregnant.
+There are a range of options for young people who are pregnant.
 This includes raising a child, having an abortion or putting up your child for adoption.
-At all times, your health care comes first and should be your priority in all circumstances.
+At all times, your health care comes first and should be your priority.

 Pregnancy can be confusing and scary, particularly for a young person.
 If you’re pregnant, it is a good idea to tell someone.
-If you don’t feel comfortable talking to someone you know, such your parents, or a friend you trust, you can always talk to a school counselor.
-You can also try the following organisations:
+If you don’t feel comfortable talking to someone you know, such your parents or a friend you trust, you can always talk to a school counsellor.

-If you are under 18 years of age, the doctor will need to determine whether you are able to consent (agree) to medical treatment (including seeing a General Practitioner) based on your age, maturity, the seriousness of the treatment you are wanting or need and whether you fully understand what is involved.
+If you are under 18, the doctor will need to decide whether you can consent (agree) to medical treatment (including seeing a General Practitioner) without your parents.
+Doctors will think about things like your age, maturity, the seriousness of the treatment you need or are wanting and whether you fully understand what is involved.

 There is no law that requires you to tell your parents about any medical treatment you have received or that you are pregnant.
-You may think that your parents will disapprove or be upset when they find out you are pregnant, but they could also be a source of support.
-Depending on your age and circumstances, they may need to find out eventually, so it might be worth telling them yourself first.
+You may think that your parents will disapprove or be upset when they find out you are pregnant, but it can be good to get their help and support.

 Once you have found out that you are pregnant you have a number of options.
 If you decide that you do not want to raise the child, you may be able to have an abortion or give the baby up for adoption.
 You may also decide you want to raise the child yourself.

-As an abortion is a serious procedure, the level of consent required would be greater than for a normal appointment.
-Understanding the procedure means you should be given information about possible risks and complications, as well as told about the psychological and emotional feelings commonly experienced after an abortion.
+Because an abortion is a serious medical procedure, the level of consent required is higher then what is required for medical treatment.
+Understanding the procedure means you should be given information about possible risks and complications, as well as told about the psychological and emotional feelings that may be experienced after an abortion.

-If you are over 14 and the doctor thinks you can consent, there is no requirement for the father to consent or even be aware of the procedure as parenting rights only come to existence once the child is born.
+If you are over 14 and the doctor thinks you can provide informed consent, there is no requirement for the father of the baby to consent or even be aware of the procedure, as parenting rights only come into existence once the child is born.

-You might decide to have the baby but may not feel that you are able to (or want to) raise the child yourself.
-You may decide you want to put the child up for adoption.
-This means the child will legally and permanently become part of a new family, and the birth parents no longer have legal rights over the child and cannot claim the child back.
+You might decide to have the baby, but may not feel that you are able to (or want to) raise the child yourself.
+You do have the option of putting the child up for adoption.
+This means the child will legally and permanently become part of a new family.
+It also means that the birth parents will no longer have legal rights over the child and they cannot claim the child back.
 This means the birth parents will not be able to make decisions for the child or have any responsibilities over the child.
-All adoption agreements must be made through the Department of Child Services.
+All adoption agreements must be made through the Department of Family and Community Services.

 If you are under 18 years of age, you must have independent legal advice before you give consent to the adoption.

 If you go to a public school, your school cannot ask you to leave or request that you continue your studies from home just because you are pregnant or have a baby.
 This is discrimination and it is illegal.
-If your school asks you to leave or requests that you stay at home while you are pregnant then you should contact the Department of Education, the NSW Anti-Discrimination Tribunal or the Human Rights and Equal Opportunity Commission.
-For more information see the Discrimination page.
+If your school asks you to leave or requests that you stay at home while you are pregnant then we recommend you get in touch with us and we can give you advice about your options.
+For more information see our Discrimination page.